|

 medication and/or insulin when they follow a regular routine.
 Whenever

-any changes are made to your schedule, blood glucose levels should be
+any changes are made to your schedule,

 or low blood sugar (hypoglycemia).
-Both

-conditions can be serious if not treated.
+Both conditions can be serious if not treated.

-Changes in schedule or routine can include: eating at different times;
+Changes in schedule or routine can include:

-a change in what you eat or how much you will be eating (for instance,
+- A change in what you eat or how much you will be eating (for instance,

 you may know that it's likely that you'll eat much more at a family